 The service can be accessed:

-Volunteers play a vital role in the running of the service from listening to providing quality information, completing benefits and Macmillan grants and signposting patients/carers to other projects within the Sunderland/Washington area.
+Volunteers play a vital role in the running of the service from listening and providing quality information to patients / carers and professionals to signposting to other services and support.

 We help people with various worries; these are some examples of questions we have helped others answer: